Purpose

 Dose Expansion

-VT3989 dosed in 21 or 28 day cycles in patients with refractory metastatic solid tumors or mesothelioma, with or without NF2 mutant tumors.
+VT3989 dosed in 21 or 28 day cycles in patients with refractory metastatic solid tumors or mesothelioma.

 • Drug: VT3989